Drakosfire/StoreGenerator/README.md

 Next will be finishing the core block structure based off of The_Mirage_Emporium.html as the static iteration.

 All css in /dependencies comes from the incredible folk at https://github.com/naturalcrit/homebrewery/ as does the original formatting and a whole lot of inspiration.

+I've got my prior projects hosted at https://huggingface.co/TheDrakosfire, feel free to restart them, if you like em, hate em, leave feedback.